Fariba-Kamani/lets-padel/README.md

 The Let’s Padel color scheme draws inspiration from the hues commonly seen on padel courts throughout Stockholm.
 These colors typically include blue, black, and white.
 The goal was to evoke the same feeling as being on a padel court while maintaining a minimalistic design to avoid visual overload, especially for users with Autism.

 The header background features an image of a padel court, with the dominant color being rgb(18, 128, 223) or #1280DF.
 This color choice also influenced the footer color across all three web pages.
-To ensure readability, the menu bar font and Font Fantastic icons in the footer are white, creating contrast against the blue background.
+To ensure readability, the menu bar links and Font Fantastic icons in the footer are white, creating contrast against the blue background.

 The header title stands out with a slightly different white shade, rgb(250, 250, 243) or #FAFAF3, compared to other links in the navigation bar and footer.
 For desktop screens, a hovering effect changes the content color of the header and footer to rgb(230, 191, 49) or #E6BF31, maintaining contrast against their backgrounds.

 On mobile screens, navigation links appear in a drop-down menu, opening on a transparent rich black background (rgba(1, 1, 21, 0.2)).
 This ensures visibility against the header background image while keeping the image itself visible.
 For tablet and desktop screens, a fixed navigation bar beneath the header image displays the navigation links at all times.
 To distinguish the navbar from the header image, I used rgb(44, 36, 155) or #2C249B.